k-undurkhaan-2/Chrome_Project/README.md

-# armedforces.io project
+# armedforces.io-v2

-## ***Urgent Statement***

-**In the March 18 test, the previous version experienced a critical failure, which means the earlier design logic has completely broken down and the old version can no longer serve its intended purpose.
-A new version is currently under development.
-We have already adopted a completely new design approach and implemented stricter, more rigorous testing.**

-~~***If you're not familiar with how to use Cheat Engine or using our script, I'm honestly recommend you read our [User Guide](https://github.com/k-undurkhaan/Chrome_Project/blob/armedforces.io/User%20Guide_for%20v0.1.2-alpha.md) first!***~~

-## Overview

-~~We are currently working on dynamic memory address tracing not base on pointer chains.~~

-~~So we can rapidly change wanted values to obtain a ideal game experience！~~
+**Due to old method and design has been proved no longer available, we start the new design for armedforces.io project.**

+***Project has NOT complete yet...***

+*There are some pre-release and current workflow here.*

-This script is developed by Cheat Engine and written with the assistance of tools such as ChatGPT Codex and GPT-5.4 Thinking.
+>*This script is developed by Cheat Engine and written with the assistance of ChatGPT Codex and GPT-5.4 Thinking.*

 ## Disclaimer